eosnetworkfoundation/docsgen/README.md

 ## System Design

-The system was keep simple.
 A shell script clones a git repository, and puts the content into a staging server.
 The staging server builds the content into the documentation you see on the website.
-The current system uses Docusaurus to convert markdown into HTML, power navigation, and manage versions.
+The current system uses [Docusaurus](https://docusaurus.io/) to convert markdown into HTML, power navigation, and manage versions.

 ```mermaid
 graph LR;